sst/guide/_chapters/configure-secrets-in-seed.md

 And type in `STRIPE_SECRET_KEY` as the **Key**.

 {%note%}
 We saved this in as an sst secret back in the [Handling Secrets in SST]({% link _chapters/handling-secrets-in-sst.md %}) chapter.
-Remember, you can run `pnpm exec sst secrets list` to see the secrets for the current stage.
+Remember, you can run `pnpm sst secrets list` to see the secrets for the current stage.
 {%endnote%}

 Hit **Add** to save your secret key.